 Anonymous data, from which a person’s identity has been removed, is not personal data.

-In the course of our business – namely providing search-and-select services and consultancy services – we may collect the following personal data about you:
+In the course of our business – namely providing search-and-select services, consultancy services and HR-related services – we may collect the following personal data about you:

 - Identity data, such as

 - home address

 - academic and professional qualifications gained

 - financial data, to the extent that they contain personal data, such as